Agile-IoT/agile-cpp/Readme.md

 * Audio example: creates a Microphone and a Speaker object and plays through the speaker the audio coming from the microphone.

+## Adele NEXT software

+Software that runs in the NEXT robot from Adele Robots using the AGILE stack.
+At the moment, this software performs two main tasks:

+* get the input from the microphone and send it to the cloud-based AI platform FIONA

+* get the audio from the cloud-based AI platform FIONA and play it through the speaker

+The code can be found in **org.eclipse.agail.Adele-NEXT**.

-## Compiling and running the example tests
+## Compiling and running the example tests and the NEXT software

 ### Test Device example

 To execute this example, no extra libraries are required.
-Once the code in the agile-cpp repository has been downloaded, go to the repository root folder and run:
+Once the code in the agile-cpp repository has been downloaded, go to the repository root directory and run:

 ```
 cmake .